 Here are 10 tips that genuinely save me hours every week.
+These work with most AI coding assistants — the examples show CLI-style prompts, but adapt the approach to whatever tool you prefer.

-claude "Review this diff for bugs, security issues, and style problems" < git diff main..feature-branch
+git diff main..feature-branch | claude "Review this diff for bugs, security issues, and style problems"

 This catches ~70% of the issues I’d normally flag, so my actual review focuses on architecture and logic — the stuff that matters.
+Between this and the other review tricks, I save a good chunk of my review time.
+(I wrote a full breakdown of this workflow in How I Use AI to Review Code Faster.)

 2. Generate Test Cases from Requirements